Viraj-2425/Viraj-Appso-Patil/README.md

 # 💫 About Me:
 Hi ,I'm Viraj<br><br>Motivated Computer Science Engineering student with skills in Python, SQL and data analytics, passionate about software development and problem-solving.
-Seeking an opportunity to apply technical knowledge, enhance practical skills, and contribute effectively to organizational growth.
+Seeking an opportunity to apply technical knowledge,enhance practical skills, and contribute effectively to organizational growth.

 ## 🌐 Socials: